-Success is highlighted during recitals and through achievement programs, such as our Musical Ladder system.
+Success is highlighted during recitals and through achievement programs, such as our Musicians Success Path trophy program.
 Be sure to communicate regularly with your teacher and listen in on the last five minutes of your child's lesson.
 One of the best things a child can do is incorporate practicing their instrument at home.
 If they are young or new to the instrument, their practice sessions may last five to ten minutes at first.
-As time goes on and the child improves, they may eventually practice for twenty of thirty minutes.
-Consider this: if your hobby is golf and you get busy for two weeks and can't play are you going to throw your golf clubs in the lake and target about it?
+As time goes on and the child improves, they may eventually practice for twenty or thirty minutes.
+Consider this: if your hobby is golf and you get busy for two weeks and can't play, are you going to throw your golf clubs in the lake and forget about it?
 Or are you going to resume when your schedule permits?
 Children deserve the same respect and level of patience that you would give yourself.

-There are currently over 100 school in the US and Canada that utilize the Musical Ladder System with their students.
-You should choose a school that uses the System (Happy Valley Arts Academy is the only school in the state of Oregon using this program currently) and allows for children to see breakthroughs in their progress every 3 months.
+You should choose a school that uses a rewards system like this (Happy Valley Arts Academy is the only school in the state of Oregon using this program currently) and allows for children to see breakthroughs in their progress every 3 months.
 It's very important for kids to be rewarded at certain levels so that they are continually engaged and hopeful that they'll perform better each week.
 To see that your child is progressing in their skill, follow my three-step action plan:

-1. Ensure your child receives achievement tests every three months.
+1. Ensure your child receives rewards at least every three months.